Distances

 - Sonning 96.7

-This village is so beautiful that it attracts only the best.
-George Clooney lives here as does former Prime Minister Theresa May.
-And Uri Geller can sometimes be spotted walking along the Path.
+This village is so beautiful that even George Clooney has decided to live here.
+Oh, and former Prime Minister Theresa May is here too.
 The river splits here with rather a large island formed in the middle necessitating two bridges.
 There are a few cafes and restaurants but no shops.

 - Shiplake College Boathouse 98.8